frankframework/ci-images/README.md

 docker compose up
 ```

-### Known issues
+### Troubleshooting

+* The Oracle images needs a prebuild base image, if you cannot download it from the private GHCR, you can follow [these instructions](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance) to build it yourself.
-The Oracle image can't be built with Kaniko
+* The Oracle image can't be built with Kaniko.